Ojha-D-Eng/uda-airbnb-project/README.md

 <img src="Seattle.jpg" style ="width: 5000px;"/>

 ## Motivation
-This project is part of the requirement for Data Scientist Nanodegree on Udacity to follow the CRISP-DM (Cross-industry standard process for data mining) of [Seattle Airbnb Dataset on Kaggle](kaggle.com/airbnb/seattle/data).
-The project aims to analyze few aspects of the Airbnb renting scene in Seattle such as: the effect of location on price, occupancy pattern, earnings and reviews by host, and what guests say about their experience, etc.
+This project is part of the requirement for Data Scientist Nanodegree on Udacity.
+The project aims to analyze few aspects of the Airbnb renting scene in Seattle such as: the effect of location, season and property type on price.

 ## Table of Contents